 In every disaster movie you see a panning shot across a large highway packed with cars attempting to flee the city.
 The scenario continues with people abandoning their cars and joining their fellow citizens pushing onward on foot trying to escape.
-What they leave behind is up for the picking and scavenging abandoned cars for survival will help you gather important supplies.
+What they leave behind is up for the picking.
+Scavenging abandoned cars for survival will help you gather important supplies.

-In any long-term survival scenario scavenging plays an important role and when the dust settles most of the cities will be cannibalized of their resources by the unprepared.
-When those supplies run out you will need to turn towards other sources and scavenging abandoned cars is a good starting point.
+In any long-term survival scenario scavenging plays an important role.
+When the dust settles most of the cities will be cannibalized of their resources by the unprepared.
+Once those supplies run out you will need to turn towards other types of sources.
+Scavenging abandoned cars is a good starting point to get useful items.

 Spending time scouring buildings for resources is useless and most probably they have already been picked clean.
 Scavenging abandoned cars for survival is not a bad idea if you think about.
 There are more than 300 million cars and trucks in the United States alone, and each one could have the items you need.
 Gasoline, vehicles parts and other obscure parts can be scavenged and you don’t have to be a mechanic to find them.
 You will need some basic tools and the right eye to spot all the valuables hiding in those metal carcasses.

 Before we discuss about the valuable items that one could aim for when scavenging abandoned cars, it’s important to respect some general guidelines:

 - Make sure that the car is abandoned.
 There could be people living inside the cars and you don’t want to fight the occupants.

 - Always have someone to stand guard, a lookup for when times are tense.
 In a lawless world, some will chose to become the law and they will not like the idea of people “stealing” from their land.
 If you see someone coming, don’t stay around and try to justify your actions.

 - Before you start tearing apart the car, you should first look for the keys.
 Check if the car is in operable condition.
 It’s much easier taking the car with you rather than cannibalize it on the spot.